-To understand what is supported with your subscription, see licenses_feat_support for more information.
+To understand what is supported with your subscription, see Red Hat Ansible Automation Platform Controller Licensing, Updates, and Support for more information.
 If you have issues with the subscription you have received, please contact your Sales Account Manager or Red Hat Customer Service at https://access.redhat.com/support/contact/customerService/.